dsimpsonMB/capstone-starter/README.md

 ## Useful VS Code Features

-- **Intellisense!** If you hover over code you don't understand, VS Code will show a little window with information about it
+- **Intellisense!** If you hover over code you don't understand, VS Code will show a little window with an explanation/information about it
+-